Xunnamius/black-flag/README.md

     return yargs;
   },

   // Always a string.
 All commands must begin with "$0".
 Defaults to "$0".
-Also
+The
-  // replaces "$000" during string interpolation for the usage option given
+  // given value is also used to replace "$000" during string interpolation for
-  // below.
+  // the usage option.
   command: '$0 [positional-arg-1] [positional-arg-2]',

   // If true, this command will be considered deprecated.
 Defaults to false
   deprecated: false,

   // Used as the command's description in its parent command's help text, and
-  // when replacing "$1" during string interpolation.
-Set to false to disable.
+  // when replacing "$1" during string interpolation for the usage option.
+Set
-  // Defaults to ""
+  // to false to disable the description and hide the command.
+Defaults to ""
   description: 'initializes stuff',

-  // This function is called when the arguments match (and pass yargs
+  // This function is called when the arguments match and pass yargs
-  // validation).
+  // validation.
 Defaults to a function that throws CommandNotImplementedError handler(argv) {
     console.log(`> initializing new ${argv.lang} project...`);
     // ...